U Sports football: Awards

-There are post-season awards for on-the-field excellence.
-The players deemed to be the best at each position are named to the annual All-Canadian Football Team as first or second team players.
+Additionally, the players deemed to be the best at each position are named to the annual All-Canadian Football Team as first or second team players.

-Additionally there are a number of individual awards for categories like "best defensive player".

 Professional advancement

 U Sports players in the CFL

 Many players from U Sports football have become professional athletes with most of them playing in the Canadian Football League.
 Opening Day of the 2015 CFL season saw a record 199 U Sports football players on rosters around the League.
 In 2022, 205 former U Sports football players were featured on CFL teams' rosters on opening day.

 CFL draft

 The following is a list of recent numbers from the CFL draft, which is an annual eight-round event with a current maximum of 74 players drafted.
 From 1997 to 2012 the CFL Draft had six rounds of selections and from 2013 to 2015 it had seven rounds.
 From 2002 to 2005, the CFL had nine teams, then reverted to eight teams from 2006 to 2013, and then was back to its current number of nine teams in 2014.
 The high-water mark of 60 players from the U Sports drafted was recorded in the 2022 CFL draft, which was the most since 1978.